-The hamlet doubt par excellence of the makers.
+The hamlet doubt of the knifemaker par excellence of..

 CNC yes or CNC no?
 That’s the problem!

-The knife is custom even if it is made with the CNC or only if it is made with the sander?
+Is the knife custom even if it is made with CNC or only if it is made with the sanders?

 Now it’s clearly a pun to quote Shakespeare’s Hamlet but this question is part of one of the many controversies/debates/other kind of mental saws that are made on the net on social media between makers.

 This razor is handmade, with a sander or with the CNC, don’t you care much?